ObsidianToAnki/Obsidian_to_Anki/README.md

 # Obsidian_to_Anki
 Script to add flashcards from a properly-formatted file to Anki.
 Run from the command line.
 Built with Obsidian markdown syntax in mind.
+Supports user-defined custom syntax.

 ## Setup
 1. Install [Python](https://www.python.org/downloads/).
 Note that the script was written in Python3.8 - I don't think it would work on older versions (confirmed that it doesn't work on Python2 via [this issue](https://github.com/Pseudonium/Obsidian_to_Anki/issues/6#issue-690905446))